 Only adults would recline on couches; children would sit on stools.
 The cena was the only meal that would be eaten reclining.
 Only the wealthy ate their meals reclined.

 Meat was not often served.
 It would be reserved for special occasions, except amongst the few hosts who were very rich and who practised conspicuous consumption (and were often mocked for this by Roman writers.)

-This was the name for the evening meal for everybody in the early history of Rome, and remained the evening meal for ordinary people till the end of Rome.
-There wouldn’t have been meat, the food would have been very plain and probably a one-dish meal, and certainly there wouldn’t have been couches for guests to recline on and servants pouring wine.
+This was the name for the evening meal for everybody in the early history of Rome, and remained the evening meal for ordinary people till the end of Roman times.
+There wouldn’t have been meat; the food would have been very plain and probably a one-dish meal, and certainly there wouldn’t have been couches for guests to recline on and servants pouring wine.
 Occasionally an ordinary family would serve meat for the evening meal, perhaps to celebrate birthdays, holidays or special events, and if meat was served, they would be more likely to refer to the meal as a “cena.”